challeau/my-notes/notes/Devops/kubernetes.md

 It builds upon the basic Kubernetes resource and controller concepts, but **includes domain or application-specific knowledge to automate** the entire life cycle of the software it manages.

 In Kubernetes, controllers of the control plane implement control loops that repeatedly compare the desired state of the cluster to its actual state.
-If the cluster's actual state doesn’t match the desired state, then the controller takes action to fix the problem.
+If the cluster's actual state doesn't match the desired state, then the controller takes action to fix the problem.

 > An operator is a **custom Kubernetes controller** that uses custom resources (CR) to manage applications and their components.

 High-level **configuration** and settings are provided by the user within a **CR**.
-The Kubernetes operator **translates the high-level directives into low level actions**, based on best practices embedded within the operator’s logic.
+The Kubernetes operator **translates the high-level directives into low level actions**, based on best practices embedded within the operator's logic.

 A **custom resource** is the **API extension mechanism** in Kubernetes.
 A **custom resource definition (CRD)** defines a CR and lists out all of the configuration available to users of the operator.